Smart cards are credit card-sized plastic cards that contain a microprocessor and a small amount of memory.

 No, only authorised persons (representatives, authorised legal practitioners and employers) are allowed to use their smart card to sign applications.

-EPO smart cards have a standard validity of three years.
-The "valid to" date is indicated on the card.
+EPO smart cards are now valid for five years.
+The validity date is indicated on the smart card.

 The expiry date of your smart card is printed on the card next to your name.
 You can renew your card online up to 60 days prior to the expiry date.
-You will be sent your new card within a few days.
+Your new smart card will be sent to your current address via the DHL courier service.
+Thereafter, a new PIN code will be dispatched via standard post.

 If your smart card has already expired or if you have already asked EPO User Support to revoke it, you should cut the smart card across the metallic chip and dispose of it.
 You do not need to return it to the EPO.